 The aim of this research project is to automate and make the inspection of towers and power lines autonomous.
 The pylon requires meticulous inspection of its various components (members, angles, insulators, etc.).
 In addition, there are several different tower silhouettes.
 It is therefore a real challenge to design an effective AI system capable of the pylons audits and the analysis of defects.
 More details here.
-G. Maitre thanks SPW for the financial support through the Doctorat-en-Entreprise fellowship.
+This project is run in collaboration with the company Qualitics.

 Self-organised aggregation in swarms of robots (7/2021 – 7-2024) – Antoine Sion

 Funded by SPW-Wallonie Recherche ARIAC project, an initiative of the AI institute TRAIL, supervisor Prof. E. Tuci